-Recently, I’ve had a few private consulting clients who have asked about non-toxic carpeting.
-As a result, I’ve spent some time of late more deeply looking into this, and I hope this post helps answer the big question: Is there such thing as safe, truly non-toxic carpeting?
+Recently, I’ve had a few private consulting clients ask about non-toxic carpeting.
+As a result, I’ve spent some time more deeply looking into this.
+I hope this post helps answer the big question: Is there such thing as truly safe, non-toxic carpeting?

 What Makes Carpeting Toxic?

 - The chemicals and materials used to make the carpets and pads beneath them, including plastics, wool that’s laden with fungicides, synthetic rubber that may contain endocrine-disrupting phthalates, toxic dyes, and chemicals that are meant to repel flame, water, and stains.